melWiss/ioc_widget/README.md

 - **LazySingletonWidget**: Provides a single instance of a dependency for the subtree, created on first use.
 - **MultiIocWidget**: Register multiple dependencies at once.
 - **InjectScopedDependency**: Injects dependencies in context widget tree and handles its dispose callback.
 (Renamed from IocConsumer in v2.0.0)
+- **InjectScopedNotifier**: Injects a ChangeNotifier from the IoC container, rebuilds when the notifier updates, and disposes it automatically when removed from the tree.
 - **context.get<T>()**: Retrieve a dependency of type `T` from the nearest provider.

 ## Usage Example